London 1883 chess tournament: Crosstable

 In this tournament a game ending in a draw was replayed at least twice.
 The third game after two draws would count, whatever the result.
-In the table, "+" indicates win by default, "-" indicates loss by default or unplayed game, "d" inicates a drawn game that was replayed and not counted towards the final score.
+In the table, "+" indicates win by default, "-" indicates loss by default or unplayed game, "d" indicates a drawn game that was replayed and not counted towards the final score.

 Skipworth withdrew from the tournament two games after the half way point; the remainder of his games were scored as losses.
 The final game between Rosenthal and Blackburne was not replayed as by that point it was clear that it would have had no impact on the final result of the tournament.